 AE 443 · Experimental Dynamics and Control Laboratory · Spring 2026 · ERAU

-Three scripts handled the free-oscillation plot, model validation comparison, and state-space / transfer function derivation.
-Full script: Lab 2 Appendix A.
+Three scripts handled the free-oscillation plot, model validation comparisons, and state-space to transfer function conversion.

 plot(data_alpha(:,1), data_alpha(:,2), 'r', 'LineWidth', 1.5);